Pile of Australian passports

 It can get confusing trying to figure out the essential admin for your trip to Bali, so we’re here to help break down the visa and entry requirements for Indonesia so all you have to worry about is planning that Bali itinerary!

-To travel to Bali, Australians need a valid passport with at least six months validity, a Visa on Arrival or an e-Visa, a customs declaration, a tourist levy, a SATUSEHAT Health Pass, and proof of onward travel.
+To travel to Bali, Australians need a valid passport with at least six months validity, a Visa on Arrival (VoA) or an Electronic Visa on Arrival (e-VoA), proof of onward travel, a tourist levy, and the new All Indonesia Declaration Form, which combines customs, immigration, and biosecurity requirements into a single digital process, and replaces the Electronic Customs Declaration Form (e-CD) and SATUSEHAT Health Pass

 Read on for more details on each.